874bowen/herbeauty/README.md

 export default handler;
 ```

-The order is issued if user clicks the order button thus we have to implement the handleOrder function in Cart component as shown:
+The order is issued when the user clicks the order button, thus we have to implement the handleOrder function in Cart component as shown below:

 ```javascript
 const handleOrder = (total) => {